arzumy/arzumy.github.com/_posts/2011-08-03-steal-java-web-app-source-from-tomcat-6-0-16.md

 Ok, so now we know we probably could download files.
 But we don't know what file we want to pull.
 Time to learn about Java and Tomcat.

 [Deploying Web Applications to Tomcat](http://oreilly.com/java/archive/tomcat.html) from O'Reilly shows us exactly that.
 It was a post from 2001, but quick check on other search results showed that the deployment hasn't changed much.
-The most interesting part was one [page 5](http://oreilly.com/pub/a/java/archive/tomcat.html?page=5) where we learned that Java Web App file would be packaged to a single `.war` file and stored in the web app's directory.
+The most interesting part was on [page 5](http://oreilly.com/pub/a/java/archive/tomcat.html?page=5) where we learned that Java Web App file would be packaged to a single `.war` file and stored in the web app's directory.
 Wait, does that mean we can just download `.war` file and we would get the complete source code of the app?
 Really?

 I guess there's only one way to find out then.